OnceDoter/test-tasks/README.md

-# test-tasks, when I tried to become Junior .Net developer
+# Tasks, when I tried to become Junior .Net developer